 By Andrew C. Jackson, President and Cofounder, BravoTECH

-BravoTECH has worked with hundreds of clients to help them expedite their hiring and on-boarding processes in order to secure illusive “A-player” candidates.
+BravoTECH has worked with hundreds of clients to help them expedite their hiring and onboarding processes in order to secure elusive “A-player” candidates.
 Some areas that should be evaluated and can often be improved are:

 1. Streamline the interview process.
 Consider condensing the interview process by using group interviews.
 If numerous people are needed for a hiring decision, schedule multiple interviews on the same day.

 2. Don’t let background checks hold you up.
 It’s wise to perform a basic background check before making an offer, but unwise to delay a hiring decision while waiting days or weeks for results.
 An option is to make offers contingent on receiving positive background check results.